Kopili River

 Kopili River is an interstate river in Northeast India that flows through the states of Meghalaya and Assam and is the largest south bank tributary of the Brahmaputra in Assam.

 Course

 The Kopili originates in the Meghalaya plateau and flows through Central Assam and the hill districts of Assam before its confluence with the Brahmaputra.
 In Assam it drains the districts of Karbi Anglong, Dima Hasao, Kamrup and Nagaon.
-The river flows for a total length of 290 km and has a catchment area of 16420 km2.
+The river flows for a total length of 341 km and has a catchment area of 20,068 km2.
 It is noted for several spectacular waterfalls along its course which has several deep gorges and rapids in the 120 km of its flow before debouching into the plains at Nagaon district.
+An average of approximately 3,854 mm of precipitation falls annually over the entire Kopili River catchment area.

 Waterworks

 Completed in 1975, the Kopili Flow Irrigation Scheme in Kamrup district irrigates 1300 ha of land across 14 revenue villages and facilitates paddy cultivation.
 The Kopili Hydro Electric Project, located across the districts of Dima Hasao in Assam and Jaintia Hills in Meghalaya and run by the North Eastern Electric Power Corporation, consists of the Khandong and Umrongso dams and their reservoirs and three power houses that have a total installed capacity of 275 MW.